 2) Using Objects that Push Link

 A somewhat less common, but not less vital, method of inducing a wind waker dive is to use something that when Link walks into it will push him back off of a ledge.
 The two most common objects used for this technique are smaller trees (the kind that can be cut down) or bombs.
-This method works by pressing against one of these objects near a ledge and while pressing, pulling out the wind waker.
-Once you stop pushing against the object, it will push you back off the ledge with wind waker in hand, allowing for a dive.
-One of the most common uses of small trees to activate dry storage is for the superswim from Bird's Peak Rock to Forest Haven.
+This method works by pressing against one of these objects near a ledge and while pressing, pulling out the Wind Waker.
+Once you stop pushing against the object, it will push you back off the ledge with Wind Waker in hand, allowing for a dive.
+One of the most common uses of small trees to activate storage is at Bird's Peak Rock.

-3) Simpler Method of Getting Dry Storage off of Bombs
+3) Simpler Method of Getting Storage off of Bombs

-As bombs can be used practically anywhere (and as long as you have the tingle tuner, at practically any time) being able to quickly get dry storage off of a bomb when method 1 is either not viable or slower is invaluable.
+As bombs can be used practically anywhere (and as long as you have the tingle tuner, at practically any time) being able to quickly get storage off of a bomb when method 1 is either not viable or slower is invaluable.
 To do this, stand facing a ledge that you can jumpslash onto, and when you do you'll be right on the edge of it.
-Jumpslash onto that ledge (chests are a perfect example) and move a tiny bit forward (this is to prevent you from falling off when you try to pull out the wind waker).
-Now set down a bomb and pull out, then cancel the wind waker.
-Run towards the bomb and then quickly pull out the wind waker.
+Jumpslash onto that ledge (chests are a perfect example) and move a tiny bit forward (this is to prevent you from falling off when you try to pull out the Wind Waker).
+Now set down a bomb and pull out, then cancel the Wind Waker.
+Run towards the bomb and then quickly pull out the Wind Waker.
 You should dive off of the ledge.

 4) Spring Platforms

-A unique case when it comes to getting a wind waker dive for dry storage is the spring platform, most commonly encountered in the Wind Temple.
+A unique case when it comes to getting a Wind Waker dive for storage is the spring platform, most commonly encountered in the Wind Temple.
 To get a dive off of a spring platform, get a bit to the right of the from right corner and hold slightly left and up on the analog stick until Link climbs up onto the platform.
-Mash the wind waker and you should dive off of the platform.
+Mash the Wind Waker and you should dive off of the platform.